Student Rights and Responsibilities

 If you require an alternative test location or extra time on examinations, it is your responsibility to arrange for this accommodation through the Academic Testing Center and follow their requirements.
 The Academic Testing Center is a separate department and has specific procedures that must be followed.
 Be sure to make note of their due date for Academic Testing Forms, if you do not meet the deadline you will be ineligible to take your final in the Testing Center.
 Additionally, remember that you must communicate with your faculty members in relation to coordination of testing.
 Be sure to double check with the Academic Testing Center to ensure that your test has been delivered prior to your testing time.
 You will receive reminder emails from the Academic Testing Center, it is your responsibility to check your email and respond to their office in a timely and responsible manner.

 If you have text books or documents that you want scanned and recorded on to a CD, this material must be delivered to the SDS office at least one week prior to the date needed.
 A receipt showing purchase of the book to be scanned must be provided along with your scanning request.
 Student Disability Services will make a copy of the receipt and return it to the student.
 Material brought in less than 7 days before needed cannot be guaranteed to meet the requested deadline.

 For Interpreter Services:

 Requests for interpreter services should be completed immediately following your registration for classes in order to assure this accommodation is provided on the first day of class.
-In order to be provided Interpreter Services you MUST present your LOA to your instructor prior to Interpreters accompanying you to the classroom.
-Per Interpreter Request Form, Interpreters are available for your meeting with instructors to discuss your LOAs.
+In order to be provided interpreter services you MUST present your LOA to your instructor prior to interpreters accompanying you to the classroom.
+Per the Interpreter Request Form, interpreters are available for your meeting with instructors to discuss your LOAs.